armadillica/flamenco/docs/docs/index.md

 # Flamenco Docs

-Flamenco is a distributed rendering solution for the 3D animation suite Blender.
-It supports many features that make it a perfect fit for a small or medium CG studio, such as workstations/nodes availability scheduling, project management, render previews via web interface, pre and post-render actions.
+Welcome to the Flamenco Documentation pages!
+Here we collect both development and user docs.
+Flamenco is primarily a distributed render management solution, but it is designed to support any kind of job that can be split across multiple machines.

+Currently Flamenco is used for Render Management at Blender Institute, so it's heavily tested for Blender jobs, but it is quite trivial to add more.

 ## Main features

-* Runs on Linux, macOS and Windows
+* Every component runs on Linux, macOS and Windows
 * Automatic detection of clients
-* Supports multiple Projects
-* Stats on shot completions
+* Powerful user and project management tools
-* Priority system
+* Dependency-graph-based priority system

-## Supported software

-Flamenco is designed to be quite flexible and support other software than just Blender.
-The integration of other packages is not possible just yet but if you are interested to work on this, feel free to get in touch and we will figure out how to do it.
+* Resilient design (every individual component can fail without consequences)
+* Extensible Jobs, Tasks and Commands

+## Status of the documentation

+We are currently updating the documentation after a large rewrite of Flamenco, therefore the user manual is not available, and the developer docs are work in progress.
+We have removed any legacy content though, so everything that can be found here is up to date.